 Early FODMAP testing showed that coconut was high in sorbitol but more recent testing has shown this not to the case and Monash University now lists it as low-FODMAP.
 However, some people do not tolerate it well regardless so be cautious.
 Personally, I have found that coconut products of all types work very well with my body, even when my digestion is iffy, so I load up on it as a good source of healthy fats.

-Low-FODMAP and AIP recipes
+Low-FODMAP and AIP recipes from Gutsy By Nature

 (Check the notes for each, some may require slight modifications to be both AIP and low-FODMAP)